chen-dawn/SPICE/README.md

 # SPICE

-Analysis code for the paper ”Generative Design of Cell Type-Specific mRNA Splicing Elements for Programmable Gene Regulation”
+Analysis code for the paper ”Generative Design of Cell Type-Specific RNA Splicing Elements for Programmable Gene Regulation”

 Individual code for generating the figures can be found in the `figures` folder.